chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-08-11-Build-and-Secure-Networks-in-Google-Cloud-Challenge-Lab.md

 2. Check the box next to the rule named `open-access`.
 3. Click on **DELETE** to remove it.

-{% include picture.html img="qwiklabs/qwiklab-gsp322-task1-delete-open-access" ext="jpg" width="1024" height="576" alt="Remove open-access firewall rules on Google Cloud Platform" %}
+{% include picture.html img="qwiklabs/qwiklab-gsp322-task1-delete-open-access.jpg" width="1024" height="576" alt="Remove open-access firewall rules on Google Cloud Platform" %}

 ## 2. Start the bastion host instance